ManInTheHam/Java_Tasks/README.md

 ## Description

-This Java program demonstrates a simple Swing-based User Interface with buttons, checkboxes, radio buttons, and a text field.
+This Java program is part of a college assignment that demonstrates a simple Swing-based User Interface with buttons, checkboxes, radio buttons, and a text field.
 The UI allows users to interact with various components and displays information based on their selections.

 ## Features